raml-org/raml-tck/README.md

 # TCK - Test Compatibility Kit for RAML Parser

 The Test Compatibility Kit (TCK) for the RAML Parser provides a way to separate the test resources from any parser implementation.
 TCK contains a set of RAML documents meant to be used to test correct/incorrect usage of each RAML feature.
-Currently only parser fail/success is tested without testing parsing results.
+Note that only the failure or success to parse is tested, not the parsing outcome per sé.

 # Naming convention